JuliaLang/AllocCheck.jl/docs/src/tutorials/hot_loop.md

 end
 ```

-Where `workspace` is either a custom struct designed to serve as a workspace for the hot loop, or simply a tuple of all the objects required.
+Here, `workspace` is a custom struct designed to serve as a workspace for the hot loop, but it could also be realized as a simple tuple of all the allocated objects required for the computations.
+Note, the struct `Workspace` in this example was not marked as mutable.
+However, its contents, the two cache arrays, are.
+This means that the `run!` function may modify the contents of the cache arrays.

 The benefit of breaking the function up into two parts which are called from a third, is that we may now create the workspace object individually, and use it to compute the type of the arguments to the `run!` function that we are interested in analyzing:
 ```julia